C3n7ral051nt4g3ncy/WebOSINT/README.md

 <br>

 # Mention 🔊
-Thank you to [Hacker Target](https://hackertarget.com) for their API and great work which makes this tool possible, thank you also to [WHOisXML](https://main.whoisxmlapi.com) for their API as they make a free API which provides a great opportunity for so many people in the Cyber community.
+Thank you to [Hacker Target](https://hackertarget.com) for their API and great work which makes this tool possible, thank you also to [WHOisXML](https://main.whoisxmlapi.com) for their API as they make a free API (50 searches per month) which provides a great opportunity for so many people in the Cyber community.

 <br>